Haemimont Games

-Haemimont Games AD is a Bulgarian video game developer founded by Gabriel Dobrev in September 1997 and based in Sofia.
+Haemimont Games AD (Note: Bulgarian name Хемимонт, meaning Haemimontus) is a Bulgarian video game developer founded by Gabriel Dobrev in September 1997 and based in Sofia.
 The company primarily focuses on producing simulation, city-building and ancient history strategy games but has developed titles in the role-playing genre as well.

-It has about 60 employees, making it Bulgaria's largest video game developer.
+History

+Before game development, the company's business was software outsourcing.
+Haemimont Games, previously part of information technology company Haemimont-Smartcom, became part of Haemimont AD with Haemimont Web Team and Haemimont Emedia in 2002.
+Ludmil Pandeff, co-founder of Haemimont AD and president of Axa Technologies, Inc, became managing director.
+In 2003, Haemimont Games became an independent company with Gabriel Dobrev, an earlier employee of Haemimont, as chief executive officer.

-In February 2025, Swedish video games publisher Paradox Interactive announced that it had acquired all shares in Haemimont Games.
+In February 2025, Paradox Interactive acquired Haemimont Games.